mahad500/Cybersecurity-Projects/Windows-Logging-Soc/incident-report.md

 - This confirms that the attacker gained access by tricking the user into downloading and executing a malicious file.
 - This activity likely enabled further lateral movement and brute-force attacks against production servers.

+### Task 5 – Malware Persistence and C2 Communication

+**Screenshot:** `screenshots/05-sysmon-persistence-c2-domain.jpg`

+**Description / Analysis:**
+- This screenshot shows Sysmon logs indicating that malware created a persistence file in the Startup folder.
+- It also shows outbound network communication to a suspected command-and-control server (193.46.217.4:7777).
+- DNS logs reveal the domain hkfasfsafg.click associated with the malicious IP.
+- These activities confirm that the malware established persistence and attempted remote control.